 The filming of the scenes of Death Eaters was done inside and outside of Hardwick Hall so there are some great spots to get your Harry Potter fan pics.

-Australia House located in Pall Mall, London, is the house of Australian High Commission.
+Australia House located in Pall Mall, London (one of the most famous streets in London), is the house of Australian High Commission.
 It’s also the house which was shown as the Wizardry Bank for Wizards and Witches, with goblets in them.

 The fact it belongs to the Australia High Commission means it’s pretty much on lockdown though.

 This means you probably won’t be allowed to go in, unless you ask the guards VERY nicely and they MIGHT let you in.
 Or, get a job with a travel company and go for a meeting.
 I mean that’s a bit rogue, and excessive, but that’s how I’ve managed to see the inside.

 If you don’t manage to get yourself in there, then you can still enjoy the views from the outside.
 Or sit and watch the scene on your phone while you stand outside, that might be nice.
 It’s one of the most important Harry Potter sights in England.

 Virginia Water, located in Surrey, was portrayed as Hogwarts’s Black Lake in the third and fourth parts of the movies.
 Another lake was used in the later movies, but still, well worth getting your pic here.

 Virginia Water is also a really beautiful spot just to visit anyway.
 The car park is an absolute rip off, but apart from that you can have a lovely wander with a snack or two from the coffee shops there.
 A sunny day and it makes for a lovely Harry Potter day out in England.